JX-iOS-team/JXCNetwork/README.md

 JXCNetwork is is a highwight and high level request framework based on AFNetworking.
-JXCNetwork is a High Level API for network request.
+It is a High Level API for network request.

 ## Example